 5. "The Transgressor" - Julian the Apostate

-Flavius Claudius Iulianus Augustus (331/332 - 363 AD), also known as Julian the Apostate, Roman emperor 361-363 AD, and a philosopher and author in Greek.
+Emperor Julian II (Flavius Claudius Iulianus Augustus, 331/332 - 363 AD, reigned 361-363 AD), also known as Julian the Apostate, was the last pagan emperor and attempted to arrest the growing dominance of Christianity in the empire.
+He was also a philosopher and author in Greek.
 The letter quoted in the Suda is thought to be a fragment of one of Julian's many epistles, numbered 155 in the collection edited by I. Bidez and F. Cumont, published in 1922.
 Herodotus is also cited as "the Thurian historian" in No. 152 (Epistle 22):

 "The Thurian historian said that men's ears are less to be trusted than their eyes."
 (Histories, Book 1, chapter 8)

 I. Bidez and F. Cumont, Imp.
 Caesaris Flavii Claudii Iuliani, Epistulae, leges, poematia, fragmenta varia.
 Les Belles Lettres, Paris, and Oxford University Press, 1922.

 Preface and main text In Latin, quotes in Greek.
 152 (Epistle 22), pages 207-208; 155 "Ad ignotum (Suidas Herodotus)", page 209.

 English translations of Julian's epistles, epigrams and orations can be found at www.tertullian.org:

 Letter 11.
 To Leontius (No. 152 in Bidez-Cumont)

 The shorter fragments, 1.
 From the Suda, under 'Ηρόδοτος and again under Ζηλωσαι (No. 155 in Bidez-Cumont)

 6. Dung-eaters, fish-eaters and flesh-eaters